acid-info/logos.co/technology/blockchain.md

 ---
-title: The Logos Blockchain
+title: The Logos Blockchain Network
 ---
-# The Logos Blockchain
+# The Logos Blockchain Network
-The Logos Blockchain is a heterogeneous blockchain network, specifically designed to enable communities to have digital infrastructure that is not only appropriate for them, but also owned by them.
+The Logos Blockchain Network is a heterogeneous blockchain network, specifically designed to enable communities to have digital infrastructure that is not only appropriate for them, but also owned by them.

 This endeavor is currently under a heavy research phase as we explore the current best practices and possibilities that are under development or available across the industry.